Care Leaver Covenant

 Additional financial support

-Bursary: Care leavers may be eligible for a Care Leavers Bursary of £1,000 per year for all of our undergraduate courses.
+Bursary: Care experienced students may be eligible for a Care Experienced Bursary of £1,500 per year for all of our undergraduate courses.

-Budgeting support: Leeds Trinity can provide tailored financial advice to care leavers.
+Budgeting support: Leeds Trinity can provide tailored financial advice to care experienced students.

-Free/discounted goods: Leeds Trinity provides care leavers with Wilko’s vouchers for some university essentials.
-We also help with the cost of graduation gown hire and photographs.
+Free/discounted goods: Leeds Trinity provides care experienced students with vouchers for some university essentials.
+We also help with the cost of graduation gown hire.

 Training to help staff understand care leavers